www.LinuxHowtos.org

 - is a collection of the short options -k and -V without option argument, followed by the short option -e with option argument that is the following part of the argument some_dir.
 So this argument could also be written as several arguments -k -V -e some_dir.

-Handling of Long Options
+Handling of long options

-Arguments that start with a double dash -- are so-called long options R .
+Arguments that start with a double dash -- are s-called long options R .
 Each double dash argument can only have a single long option.
 Long options have or have not an option argument.
 An option argument can be the next argument or can be appended with an equal sign = to the same argument as the long option.- --help

 - is a long option without an option argument.